Adhamxiii/showcase/README.md

 ## Live Demo

-You can access the live version of Wheel Master Academy [here](https://showcase-tau.vercel.app/).
+You can access the live version of showcase [here](https://showcase-tau.vercel.app/).

 ## Contact Me